adobe/aepsdk-core-ios/Documentation/EventHub/Contract.md

 - All the extensions are being registered at the same time, simultaneously, when the public `start` method gets called.
 - init() always runs before onRegistered()
-- Once all the extensions's onRegistered() have finished, the event hub is considered booted.
 - Avoid reading shared state of any other extension during initialization or registration.
 - Do minimal job in init()
 - Register listeners, init data queues, read local storage inside onRegister